sophi-4/Snow/README.md

-This is a collaboration with Tat1 that changed my readme file by including the screenshots of my code.
+The incorporation of screenshots are a collaboration with Tat1 that changed my readme file by including the screenshots from my code.
 So now I understand the process of implementing images to my Github.
 Modified by [Tat1](https://github.com/Tat1): Added the screenshots